 We asked Altair Zine editor Sebastian Wighton to curate a selection of new work from some standout photographers featured on his site.
-He picked out Jaycee Mentoor, Gianna Hayes, and Bobby Banks as ones to watch—three talented photographers shooting portraits and creative editorial work, often on 35mm.
+He picked out Gianna Hayes and Bobby Banks as two to watch—talented photographers shooting portraits and creative editorial work, often on 35mm.

 We’re also running an ongoing contest on Instagram.
 Share a photo of your Format portfolio in action, tag us and #formatportfolio, and you could win your site free for a year.

 Based in Los Angeles and Sydney, Gianna Hayes works in editorial and portrait photography as well as collage.
 Nature and the body are the central themes of her photography work.
 Often shooting in natural settings with lots of light, Hayes’s images focus on energy and the environment.